nest/ode-toolbox/doc/index.rst

 Computing the propagator matrix
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The propagator matrix :math:`P` is derived from the system matrix by matrix exponentiation:
+The propagator matrix :math:`\mathbf{P}` is derived from the system matrix by matrix exponentiation:

 .. math::

-   P = \exp(A \cdot h)
+   \mathbf{P} = \exp(\mathbf{A} \cdot h)

-If the imaginary unit :math:`i` is found in any of the entries in :math:`P`, fail.
+If the imaginary unit :math:`i` is found in any of the entries in :math:`\mathbf{P}`, fail.
 This usually indicates an unstable (diverging) dynamical system.
 Double-check the dynamical equations.

-In some cases, elements of :math:`P` may contain fractions that have a factor of the form :python:`param1 - param2` in their denominator.
+In some cases, elements of :math:`\mathbf{P}` may contain fractions that have a factor of the form :python:`param1 - param2` in their denominator.
 If at a later stage, the numerical value of :python:`param1` is chosen equal to that of :python:`param2`, a numerical singularity (division by zero) occurs.
 To avoid this issue, it is necessary to eliminate either :python:`param1` or :python:`param2` in the input, before the propagator matrix is generated.

 Working with large expressions